 SAIA Burgess PCD EtherSBus Client+Server communication module

-This is a Python 2.7 (Python 3 not fully compatible yet, but will be in the future) module allowing anyone to create client and/or server SAIA EtherSBus nodes.
-This code allow you to create low cost (and reliable) communication services with any EtherSBus device, reading and writing data from/to them.
+This is a Python 3 module allowing anyone to create client and/or server SAIA EtherSBus nodes.
+This code allow you to create low cost, fast and reliable communication services with any EtherSBus device, reading and writing data from/to them.
 By data (items), we mean inputs, outputs, flags, registers, timers and counters.
 In the exemple below, a local SBus node with address 253 (station number, or localid, or lid in our terminology) is created.

 >>> from digimat.saia import SAIANode >>> node=SAIANode(253)

 Congratulations !
 You just have powered up your first EtherSNode device with 2 lines of code.
 A background task handle now for you all the network SBus frames.
 Open your SAIA PG5 Debugger and try to read/write some data to your node.
 Of course, you can also talk to other SAIA PCD EtherSBus devices directly from your node trough le LAN (read/write flags, registers, … on remote PCDs).
 This will be explained below (see “EtherSBus Client” chapter).
 To give you an idea on how to use this module, you will find a basic Python interactive session demo here.

 When done, shutdown your node properly.

 Warning : if you observe a socket error at node start, this is probably due to the fact that the listening port is already opened on your machine from an other process.
 The default listening port is 5050.
 Try changing it to see if this fix the problem